docker/docs/docker-for-windows/troubleshoot.md

 [Getting Started with Windows Containers](https://github.com/docker/labs/blob/master/windows/windows-containers/README.md).

-You can install a native Windows binary which allows you to develop and run Windows containers without Docker for Windows.
+You can install a native Windows binary which allows you to develop and run Windows containers without Docker Desktop for Windows.
 However, if you install Docker this way, you cannot develop or run Linux containers.
 If you try to run a Linux container on the native Docker daemon, an error occurs: